-The islands surveyed range from remote, pristine reefs (Palmyra, Wake) to populated, degraded reefs (Oahu, Guam), and span strong temperature and productivity gradients across the Pacific Ocean.
-Using a space-for-time approach, I examine how reef fish community structure varies across these anthropogenic and environmental gradients.
+In my PhD research, I examined how anthropogenic and environmental drivers interacted to influence Pacific coral reef fish and benthic communities.
+I used monitoring data from NOAA’s Coral Reef Ecosystem Programme that span over 40 US-affiliated Pacific reef areas, ranging from remote, pristine atolls (Palmyra, Wake) to populated, degraded islands (Oahu, Guam), and span strong temperature and productivity gradients across the Pacific Ocean.
+Using a space-for-time approach, I examined how reef fish size structure and benthic community composition varied across anthropogenic and environmental gradients.

-Across the Pacific, I show that reef fish size structure becomes increasingly degraded as human presence increases.
-Irrespective of fisheries type and fish diversity, reef fish communities become dominated by smaller fishes as size-selective fishing removes the biomass of large fishes.
-These patterns mirror those observed in overfished temperate systems, and indicate that fished reefs are dominated by small, low trophic level fishes.
+Across the Pacific, I showed that reef fish size structure became increasingly degraded as human presence increases.
+Irrespective of fisheries type and fish diversity, fished reef were dominated by smaller fishes, reflecting the effect of size-selective fishing in depleting large fish biomass.
+These patterns mirrored those observed in overfished temperate systems, and indicated that fished reefs are dominated by small, low trophic level fishes.

-This research is done in collaboration with Dr. Ivor Williams (NOAA), Dr. Andrew Edwards (Fisheries & Oceans Canada), Dr. Jana McPherson (Calgary Zoo), Dr. Lauren Yeager (SESYNC), and under the supervision of Dr. Julia Baum (University of Victoria).
+My PhD research was done in collaboration with Dr. Ivor Williams (NOAA), Dr. Andrew Edwards (Fisheries & Oceans Canada), Dr. Jana McPherson (Calgary Zoo), Dr. Lauren Yeager (SESYNC), Dr. Jeanette Clark (NOAA), Dr. Tom Oliver (NOAA), and under the supervision of Dr. Julia Baum (University of Victoria).